-It is know that since 2008 the number of registered CTS linked holdings has increased year on year up to 2014.
+It is known that since 2008 the number of registered CTS linked holdings has increased year on year up to 2014.
 In 2013, premises with CTS Links equated to more than 500,000 cattle (1.8M national herd) whose location recorded in BCMS is potentially different to their actual location.

-Because holdings could register multiple links networks of linked holding formed.
+Because holdings could register multiple links, networks of linked holding formed.
 The largest of the networks consisted of 334 holdings involving 56,000+ cattle.